realzza/web-project-design/schedule.md

 HTML/CSS Review II

+**Assignment 1 Due**

 - In Class
   - CSS Layout: spacing, position, flexbox, grid - CSS Media Queries, Responsive Design - HTML/CSS Validation
 - Homework
-  - Take the tools we learned in class for spacing, position, and responsive design and revise the layout of both index.html and the html file containing your text
+  - Take the tools we learned in class for spacing, position, and responsive design and revise the layout of index.html.
+  - [Assignment 2](./assignments.md): Take the .html page you created in assignment 1 and add a grid layout.
+Use what we've learned in class about spacing, padding, margins, and grids to apply layout and position to this content.
+See Assignments page for more details.
   - Reading (and reference): [Layout Essentials, "Getting Started"]()
   - Reading: Janet Murray, _Inventing The Medium_, [Introduction: A Cultural Approach to Interaction Design & Ch.
 1: Design in an Evolving Medium]()

 ### September 7, 2021

 Design Thinking / Designing for the Web

+**Assignment 2 Due**

 - In Class
   - Discussion: What is "user experience"?
 What is a "user"?
 How do you design an "interaction"?